my garden is my haven

-Gardens have sustained and supported me for years.
-Since training as a garden designer I have loved working on my own outdoor spaces and have found that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, has been important in keeping me well and happy.
+My gardens have sustained me for years.
+Since training as a garden designer I have loved working on my own outdoor spaces discovering in the process that creating a garden, growing plants I love and engaging with the natural world on a day to day basis, is important in keeping me happy.

 I need a place to decompress after a busy day, or just too much time on a screen, and the garden, and my greenhouse, give me that.
-My history of depression, which started as Post Natal Depression after the birth of my first child, and which I have experienced on and off since then, make it critical that I have effective ways of managing my wellbeing and my garden is high up on my self-care list.
+My history of depression, which started as Post Natal Depression after the birth of my first child, and which I have experienced on and off since then, make it critical that I consciously manage my wellbeing and my garden is probably the best way I know to look after myself.
 Therapy has also been important and it was this that I turned to when I decided to change career.

 the journey starts earlier…